Kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$: Neutral meson production: Introduction

 There exists a basic difference between the neutral (say $\pi^0 \pi^0$) production channel and the charged one (say $\pi^+ \pi^-$), due to the charge conjugation property of the $\pi \pi$ state.
 Since the $\pi^+ \pi^-$ pair can be produced both with $C=+$ and $C=-$ charge conjugation, the QCD amplitude (\ref{reaction}) can interfere with the QED process, known as Initial State Radiation (ISR) :

 where the $h (p_1) \bar{h}(p_2)$ pair is produced in a $C=-$ state.
 The amplitude of the ISR process (\ref{QED}) does not depend on GDAs, and is readily calculated with the help of the measured $\pi$ meson timelike electromagnetic form factor.
-The ISR process turns out to dominate the QCD process in most kinematics, which renders inefficient the extraction of GDAs from integrated $\pi^+ \pi^-$ cross-sections, but allows us to extract the QCD contribution - and hence the GDAs - at the amplitude level through cleverly defined asymmetries, taking advantage of the different $C$ parities of the meson pair selected by the two processes.
+The ISR process turns out to dominate\footnote{The typical parameter which controls the magnitude of the relative contributions of both processes to the cross-section is $s/W^2$.} the QCD process in most kinematics, which renders inefficient the extraction of GDAs from integrated $\pi^+ \pi^-$ cross-sections, but allows us to extract the QCD contribution - and hence the GDAs - at the amplitude level through cleverly defined asymmetries, taking advantage of the different $C$ parities of the meson pair selected by the two processes.
 This is quite reminiscent of the usual procedure in DVCS or TCS measurements where the interference of the QCD process with the Bethe-Heitler contribution populates interesting asymmetries.
 We shall address these questions in a forthcoming study and restrict here to the neutral pseudoscalar meson pair case, namely $\pi^0 \pi^0$, $\eta \eta$ and $\pi^0 \eta$ channels, where the process (\ref{QED}) does not contribute.